jazzband/django-polymorphic/CONTRIBUTING.md

 Contributions are encouraged!
 Please use the issue page to submit feature requests or bug reports.
 Issues with attached PRs will be given priority and have a much higher likelihood of acceptance.
 Please also open an issue and associate it with any submitted PRs.

+This is a [django-commons](https://django-commons.org) project.
+If you wish to contribute, [please join the organization!](https://django-commons.org/#how-to-join-as-a-contributor)

 We are actively seeking additional maintainers.
 If you're interested, please open an issue or [contact me](https://github.com/bckohan).

 ## Installation